samuel-nelson/portfolio-website/README.md

 Your project and files are all set up to spec and your code looks great - nice work.

 Your Milestone 1 passes at Tier IV.
 You are now clear to begin work on Milestone 2α.

+## Milestone 2 Feedback
+Nice work on these wireframes and accompanying content strategy - your design ideas are clear and well-defined.
+This will provide you with a good guide for your development phase ahead.

+For the portfolio section of your site I would suggest using an interactive gallery such as [Fancy Box](http://fancyapps.com/fancybox/3/)

+Additional recommendations:

+    Google Fonts for custom typography - it has ~1000 fonts and is easy to integrate.
+    Bootstrap will have all the documentation you need for generating a quick layout for your site.
+    FontAwesome is a good quality free library for including iconography.

+You might want to read ahead regarding the contact form integration, and that documentation is here: https://bootcamp-coders.cnm.edu/class-materials/jquery-validated-captcha-form/

+Your Milestone 2a passes at Tier IV.
+You are now clear to begin development on your PWP.
+Looking forward to seeing your project take shape!